-Since Biblical prophecies from Yehve (God Most High) indicate that the people of Jebus, Ekron and Edom would be possessed by Israel, this information can be used in determining the location of the scattered sheep of Israel today.
-I do not know much about how the Ewe and Ga-Dangme who are of Israel just as the Yoruba, identify themselves so the comparisons mentioned here are limited to the Yoruba.
+Since Biblical prophecies from Ọlọrun (Most High) indicate that the people of Jebus, Ekron and Edom would be possessed by biblical Israel, this information can be used in determining the location of the scattered sheep of biblical Israel today.
+I do not know much about how the Ewe and Ga-Dangme who are of biblical Israel just as the Yoruba, identify themselves so the comparisons mentioned here are limited to the Yoruba.

-When ISRAEL left Egypt by Yehve’s hand to inherit the Promised Land they met the Jebusites who were living on one of the mountains of Jerusalem.
+When the Ẹgbẹ Ọmọ Oodua who are mentioned in the bible as ISRAEL left Ejigbo (Egypt) by Ọlọrun’s hand to inherit the Promised Land they met the Jebusites who were living on one of the mounts of Jerusalem.
 This location is named in the Bible as Jebus.
-Many years later Oba Daodu (David) took that portion of the Land from the Jebusites who became servants of the Israelites, and Solomon (Daodu’s heir) built the Temple over a threshing floor previously owned by a Jebusite.
-Looking at the relationship between both peoples it is obvious that, unlike other who the Israelites met in the Land, the Jebusites offered little resistance to Israel.
-Additionally, the fate of the Jebusites in Israel after the transition of Daodu as described in Zechariah 9:6-7 (perhaps it is mentioned in detail in “lost” books like the Book of Shemaiah (2 Chronicles 2:15)) is that Israel absorbed them.
+Many years later Oba Daodu (David) took that portion of the Land from the Jebusites and Solomon (Daodu’s heir) built the Temple over a threshing floor previously owned by a Jebusite.
+Looking at the relationship between both peoples it is obvious that, unlike others who the Israelites met in the Land, the Jebusites offered little resistance to the biblical Israelites.
+Additionally, the fate of the Jebusites in biblical Israel after the transition of Daodu as described in Zechariah 9:6-7 (perhaps it is mentioned in detail in “lost” books like the Book of Shemaiah (2 Chronicles 2:15)) is that the Ẹgbẹ Ọmọ Oodua absorbed them.

-This implies that it is very much possible to find the Jebusites today among the scattered sheep of Israel (Yoruba/Ewe/Ga-Dangme), especially in the region of West Africa referred to in Hosea 11:11 as Assyria (today their descendants are the Hausa, Kanem-Borno, Boko Haram).
-The Yoruba are mostly in the southwest region of Nigeria, a nation whom the Amorites of Britain gave charge to the Assyrian descendants).
-Not surprisingly there exist a people in Yorubaland called the Ijebu (Jebu according to the British slave masters) who today appear so indistinguishable from other Yoruba peoples, except for their high level of frugality and a peculiar penchant for partying.
-There are various versions of their history but one has it that the first Oba (royal father) of each of the two principal Ijebu divisions were appointed from Ile-Ifẹ, actions which are most likely glimpses of the perfect one to come (Revelations 2:26-27).
-Ile-Ifẹ has been the spiritual home of the Yoruba/Ewe/Ga-Dangme upon arriving from Israel.
+This implies that it is very much possible to find the Jebusites today among the scattered sheep of biblical Israel, especially in the region of West Africa referred to in Hosea 11:11 as Assyria (the Hausawa or Hausa people).
+The Yoruba are mostly in the southwest region of Nigeria, an Amorite-defined nation whom the Amorites of Britain gave charge to the Fulani who have thoroughly brainwashed and colonized the Hausa).
+Not surprisingly there exist a people in Yorubaland called the Ijebu (Jebu according to the British slave masters) who today appear so indistinguishable from other Yoruba peoples, except for their high level of frugality and financial acumen and a peculiar penchant for partying.
+There are various versions of their history but one has it that the first Ọba of each of the two principal Ijebu divisions were appointed from Ile-Ifẹ, actions which are most likely glimpses of the perfect one to come (Revelations 2:26-27) and that their ancestor is Oluiwa who is Oodua.
+Thus the Ijẹbu are also Ọmọ Oodua which explains why they were easily unified with the rest of the Ọmọ Oodua

-If the Ijebu are truly the Biblical Jebusites their presence as one of the Yoruba peoples can be used to identify the people of Ekron (also spelled as Accaron), a Philistine division and descendants of Mizraim (Egypt), as Yehve said they will be absorbed into Israel (Zechariah 9:7).
+Since the biblical Jebusites are truly the Ijebu their presence as one of the Ẹgbẹ Ọmọ Oodua can be used to identify the people of Ekron (also spelled as Accaron), a Philistine division and descendants of Misri (Egypt), as Eṣumare the Saviour said they will be absorbed into biblical Israel (Zechariah 9:7).

 There is a kingdom known as Badagry out link along the coastal part of Yorubaland whose Oba is called the Akran of Badagry.
-The people call themselves Egun/Aegean?, their presence extends into Benin Republic, and they are reputed for their fantastic drums, song and dance, and their language which some Yoruba people consider as an outlier dialect.
-They say they are not originally Yoruba but that they accepted the protection of the Ọyọ Empire, or something like that.
+The people call themselves Egun (transliterated to “Aegean”), their presence extends into Benin Republic, and they are reputed for their fantastic drums, song and dance, and their language which some Yoruba people consider as an outlier dialect.
+They say they are not originally Yoruba but that they accepted the protection of the Ọyọ Empire (biblical northern kingdom of Israel), or something like that.
 This may be a jumpy comparison but searching for Philistine cultural practices/markers among the people of Badagry should prove interesting.

 - Could the Egun people be the descendants of the Aegean people of Philistine?